Leo Flieg: Communist Party of Germany

+In exile

 Despite his disgrace in Germany, Flieg still had influential friend in Moscow as a result of his years as linkman for the Berlin activities of the OMS.
 He knew Piatnitsky and Abramov-Mirov and other Comintern leaders from long years of working together on "intelligence matters".
 By the end of 1932 he was working in Moscow for the Comintern executive committee.
 Sources are not entirely consistent over his postings over the next few years.
-In January 1933 the Nazis took power in Germany and Communist Party activists were either arrested (or worse) or escaped abroad.
-Moscow and Paris both quickly became informal headquarter locations for the German Communist Party in exile.
+In January 1933 the Nazis came to power in Germany and Communist activists were either arrested (or worse) or escaped abroad.
+Moscow and Paris both quickly became informal headquarter locations for the KPD in exile.
 Flieg was sent to Paris and was able to renew his important hands-on political work as a "technical secretary to the politburo".
 By 1934 he was evidently rehabilitated by the Germany party, and there is mention of his having been sent by the politburo Central Committee not just to Paris, but also to Saarbrücken during the run-up to the 1935 referendum, and to Prague.
-In October 1935 the exiled German Communist Party held its first party conference since the Nazi take-over in Berlin.
+In October 1935 the exiled KPD held its first party conference since the Nazi take-over in Berlin.
 The Brussels Conference was also the last conference that the party would be able to hold for more than ten years.
 Flieg participated, identified pseudonymously as "Alfons", and presented the party's finance report.
 He was re-elected to the party Central Committee.
 After that he was probably based in Paris till 1937.

-During 1937 Leo Flieg was deprived of his German nationality and so became stateless.
+In 1937 Flieg was deprived of his German nationality and so became stateless.
 At Easter that year he received an invitation from the Comintern to a meeting in Moscow.
 Those with contacts in the Soviet Union were by this time fully aware of the rising level of political arrests under way in what later came to be known in English language sources as the Great Purge.
 Flieg knew the risks inherent in returning to Moscow and friends urged him to stay in Paris.
 The Swedish banker Olof Aschberg urged him not to go, and promised support in seeking "emigrant status" from the French authorities.
 But Flieg felt constrained to accept the invitation.
 He had responsibilities for party monies, and feared he might be accused of embezzlement by Comintern chiefs in Moscow if he did not comply with their order.